 Sponsored by the Toronto Jewish Federation, as well as the Alliance and its Founder, Leonard Kaplan, many young adults attended as a result of a specific grant provided by the Charles and Lynn Schusterman Philanthropic Network in celebration of 25 years of igniting the passion and unleashing the power in young people to create change.
 The mini-conference explored some of the intellectual and cultural underpinnings of this initiative, and began the realization of its ambition to positively impact 250,000,000 of the world’s most underprivileged within a decade.

 The program consisted of three discussions”— a Global Discussion, the Israel Discussion, and the American-Jewish discussion.
-Panelists scheduled (though not all confirmed) for these sessions include
+Panelists for these sessions included:

 - Sandy Cardin, president of the Charles & Lynn Schusterman Philanthropic Network